 After evaluating the knowledge and experience, prepare and launch the project of a global conference on world security and peace.

-Dr. Peter Kasalovský founding member and representative of the Informal Economic Forum - Economic Club association and its International Peace Council since 1993
+Dr. Peter Kasalovský founding member and representative of the Informal Economic Forum - Economic Club association and its International Peace Committee since 1993

 Bratislava, 25 May 2020